Quantum and Woody: Fictional character biography

 In the version of Quantum and Woody published by the 2010s incarnation of Valiant Entertainment, Eric Henderson and Woodrow ("Woody") Van Chelton are adoptive brothers.
 After years of estrangement they are brought together by the mysterious death of their father (Woody's foster father).
 They set out to find their father's killer and, in the course of their investigation, are accidentally imbued with powers.

-Straitlaced and earnest Eric Henderson always strove for a life of disciplined achievement—in school, in the Army and in his career.
-In contrast, Woody, has been irresponsible and undisciplined, living on the streets, gregarious but promiscuous, and leading a life of petty crime.
+Straitlaced and Eric Henderson always strove for a life of disciplined achievement—in school, in the Army and in his career.
+In contrast, Woody, has been irresponsible and undisciplined, living on the streets and leading a life of petty crime.
 When their father Derek is killed at his top-secret experimental energy lab, the brothers reconnect at the funeral which leads to a fistfight and resultant jailtime.

 Distraught, suspected of murder, and determined to bring the real killers to justice, Eric and Woody decide to investigate the crime themselves, despite having no qualifications for doing so.
 They break into Derek's lab to gather clues, but they accidentally activate a machine which emits strange energy to which they are exposed before causing a massive explosion.
 Miraculously, they survive and moreover, they possess the ability to shoot energy and generate shields of pure power.
 However, another result requires them to slam their metal wristbands to each other's every 24 hours to avoid being dissolved.